 - Interruption frequency by class;

 - Interruption frequency by voltage level;

 - Interruption duration by class; and

 - SAIDI/SAIFI/CAIDI (calculated using average customer count).

-The following figures (Figure 4-16 and Figure 4-17) show the process for recording outage information and the process for auditing the quality of the recorded data.
+Figure 4-16 shows the process for recording outage information and the process for auditing the quality of the recorded data.

-Figure 4-16: Process for recording outage information
+Figure 4-16: Process for capture and QA of outage information